Former FTX executive Caroline Ellison sentenced to two years for fraud

 During Bankman-Fried’s trial, Ellison testified that he directed her and others to dip into FTX customers’ funds to carry out riskier transactions via sister company Alameda Research, buy real estate and make political donations.

-Bankman-Fried testified in his own defence at his trial, accusing Ellison of being a bad manager and casting himself as a well-meaning entrepreneur and altruistic who was out of his depth.
+Bankman-Fried testified in his own defence at his trial, accusing Ellison of being a bad manager and casting himself as a well-meaning entrepreneur and altruist who was out of his depth.

 Bankman-Fried earlier this month filed an appeal against this conviction on seven fraud and conspiracy charges, accusing the judge of blocking his legal team from introducing evidence that would have helped his defence.